 Settlement Agreements can be offered to anyone who may be able to bring a claim in the Employment Tribunal.
 For instance, a worker who has a complaint about holiday pay or an unsuccessful job applicant who feels they were discriminated against at a job interview.

 In some situations, an employee may ask for a clean break and suggest using a Settlement Agreement.
 This is usually when the relationship of trust and confidence has broken down.
 An example would be where their grievance has not been upheld or you have recently disciplined an employee and they are unhappy with the penalty.
 You need to consider whether this would be beneficial for your business but you do not have to accept.

 Each potential dismissal will have its own set of difficult issues.
 Although Acas provide a template Settlement Agreement, it is your solicitor’s duty to draft a Settlement Agreement that takes into consideration the individual circumstances in relation to each termination.
-This ensures a smooth parting of the ways while reducing the risk of an ongoing dispute or litigation.
+Therefore, it is essential to hire an experienced Settlement Agreement solicitor to ensure a smooth parting of ways while reducing the risk of an ongoing dispute or litigation.

 The Settlement Agreement will state the full breakdown of payment amounts due to the employee and also whether any sums will be paid free of tax.
 A payment of up to £30,000 compensation can be paid without tax being deducted if it is an ex-gratia payment (compensatory rather than contractual payment).
 See also Tax on Settlement Agreements Factsheet.